Universal Translation Services

 Although Farsi and Pashto are both Iranian languages, they are pretty different from each other.
 Farsi and Pashto have different historical origins, linguistic structures, and vocabularies.

 You can become a certified Pashto translator by taking the necessary steps and meeting the required qualifications.
-To becomes a certified Pashto translator, you will need to take language proficiency tests, have a college degree, and have Pashto translation experience.
+To become a certified Pashto translator, you will need to take language proficiency tests, have a college degree, and have Pashto translation experience.